-See below for the full range of Nature Awards.
+See below for the full range of Nature Awards currently accepting submissions.

 Welcome!
 Below you will see all of our current opportunities.

 - You will need to create a free Submittable account in order to submit to these forms.
-Here is a quick guide on how to get started: https://submittable.help/submitters/making-new-submissions/how-do-i-submit
+There is a quick guide online on how to get started by Submittable.

-- You can save a draft of your work if you would like to finish filling out the form at a later date.
+- You are able to save a draft of your work if you would like to finish filling out the form at a later date.

 The scope of this year's call is: the relationship between the human gut microbiome and long COVID

 The full guidelines for applicants are available here: